Efficient Compressed Ratio Estimation Using Online Sequential Learning for Edge Computing: Actor--critic online sequential extreme learning machine (AC-OSELM)

 \subsection{Application}

-This study proposes using AC-OSELM to estimate the compression ratio in CS.
-This allows for the achievement of efficient data compression at the edges.
-In CS, determining the appropriate compression ratio is necessary.
-In particular, when processing on edge, efficient communication can be achieved by adaptively changing the compression ratio according to the data being acquired.
-There is a trade-off between the compression ratio and data-reconstruction error.
+This paper proposes using AC-OSELM to estimate the compression ratio in CS.
+This allows for efficient data compression at the edges.
+As stated, in CS, determining the appropriate compression ratio is necessary.
+In particular, when processing on the edge, efficient communication can be achieved by adaptively changing the compression ratio according to the data being acquired.
+However, a trade-off exists between the compression ratio and the data reconstruction error.
 The smaller the compression ratio, the smaller the data communication cost; however, the data reconstruction error would increase.
-Considering this trade-off, when estimating the compression ratio $c$ of CS by reinforcement learning, the following function $E(c)$ is given as the compression score\cite{lacsle}.
+Considering this trade-off, when estimating the compression ratio $c$ of CS by RL, the following function $E(c)$ was proposed as the data transmission efficiency\cite{lacsle}.

-where, $x$, $x_c$, and $Dec(x_c)$ corresponds to the original data, the data compressed $x$ with compression ratio $c$, and the data recovered from $x_c$, respectively. $k_i (i=1,2,... ,6)$ are constant values that contribute to whether the reduction in the amount of data or the reduction of the reconstruction error is more important, and it is set according to the data and the application.
-Figure~\ref{fig:mnist} depicts the original image in the MNIST dataset\cite{mnist} and images recovered from the compressed data at each compression ratio when $[k_1,k_2,k_3,k_4,k_5,k_6] = [1,1,3,1,1.5,1]$.
+where $x$, $x_c$, and $dec(x_c)$ corresponds to the original data, the data compressed $x$ with compression ratio $c$, and the data recovered from $x_c$, respectively. $k_i (i=1,2,... ,6)$ and $e_{thr}$ are constant values that contribute to whether the reduction in the amount of data or the reduction of the reconstruction error is more important, and it is set according to the data and the application.
+Figure~\ref{fig:mnist} depicts the original image in the MNIST dataset\cite{mnist} and images recovered from the compressed data at each compression ratio when $[k_1,k_2,k_3,k_4,k_5,k_6,e_{thr}] = [1,1,3,1,1.5,1,0.01]$.
 The value of $k_i$ was determined such that the range of $E(c)$ was set to $[0,1]$ by referring to the value proposed in a prior work\cite{lacsle}.
-The score is maximum when the compression ratio is $0.5$ which is the smaller value of the compression ratios that can properly restore the original data.
+The score is maximum when the compression ratio is $0.50$, which is a smaller value among the compression ratios that can properly restore the original data.
 These results show that $E(c)$ functions properly as an evaluation index for the compression performance.

 Figure~\ref{fig:ac-oselm-system} shows the overview of the proposed AC-OSELM-based compressed ratio estimation.
 By training AC-OSELM with the acquired data as the input state, the compression ratio as the action, and $E(c)$ as the reward, the model to estimate the appropriate compression ratio according to the acquired data can be realized.